 If you think about it, you'll see that the structure of the service operations maps much better to the structure of your UI.
 Indeed, for any field that you need to display on the screen, you usually need it present in the corresponding

-read list operation, so that you could populate that field.
-Similarly, editable fields on the screen must be usually present in the
+read list operation to populate that field.
+Similarly, editable fields on the screen must usually be present in the

-update operations, so that you could pass their values to the service for any updates.
+update operations so that you can pass their values to the service for any updates.

 XML modeling done right

-A lot of graphical modeling tools use XML format to store their models, but that XML is generated entirely by the graphical designer, stored as one big file, and is not intended to be read, let alone edited, directly by humans.
+Many graphical modeling tools use an XML format to store their models.
+Still, that XML is generated entirely by the visual designer, stored as one big file, and is not intended to be read, let alone edited, directly by humans.
 If you've been using .NET long enough, you may remember the now obsolete Entity Data Model designer that is just like that.

 With such tools, you were pretty much limited to what is supported by the model designer.
 If you need to search for some elements, for example, the designer would have to support that.
 You cannot add your own custom elements, and any refactoring must be done through the designer.